Usability testing: examples

 The results

-As soon as the testing was over, Monster had a wealth of insights it could use to improve its website experience, as well as longitudinal metrics to demonstrate improvement over time.
+As soon as the testing was over, the team had a wealth of insights it could use to improve its website experience and longitudinal metrics to demonstrate improvement over time.

-This Fortune 50 healthcare provider helps a lot of users via its online platform.
-With features to find claims online, discover benefits, look up doctors, and learn more about the costs of different procedures, delivering an excellent user experience was crucial, but a department reconfiguration put the internal UX team to the test.
+This Fortune 50 healthcare provider helped many users via its online platform.
+With features to find claims online, discover benefits, look up doctors, and learn more about the costs of different procedures, delivering an excellent user experience was crucial.
+Still, a department reconfiguration put the internal UX team to the test.

-This case study highlights the value of remote usability testing for uncovering design issues and making user improvements at speed and scale.
+We worked with the client to demonstrate the value of remote usability testing in uncovering design issues and making user improvements at speed and scale.

 The challenge

-As with many UX teams, though, resources were an issue.
-The UX team wanted to serve the company’s needs without staffing up.
+As with many UX teams, resources were an issue.
+The UX team wanted to serve the organization’s needs without staffing up.
 That’s where we entered the picture.

-The customer integrated remote usability testing into its repertoire with UserZoom.
-The digital practices team used UserZoom to record testing sessions and visually inspect mouse movements and clicks for testing, giving them the ability to see what tasks people were struggling to complete.
+The customer integrated remote usability testing into its repertoire with UserTesting.
+The digital practices team used our technology to record testing sessions and visually inspect mouse movements and clicks for testing, allowing them to see what tasks people were struggling to complete.

-The company saw UserZoom as an extension to its in-lab testing, giving them the ability to analyze product usability outside of the lab and still obtain visual feedback on what occurred and why.
+The organization saw us as an extension to its in-lab testing, allowing them to analyze product usability outside of the lab and still obtain visual feedback on what occurred and why.

-UserZoom also empowered the company to keep up with the demands of its new agile development timeframes.
-The digital practices team used UserZoom’s remote usability testing to launch studies and answer specific questions in as little as two weeks—rather than the two or three months required for in-lab testing.
+UserTesting also empowered the organization to keep up with the demands of its new agile development timeframes.
+The digital practices team used our remote usability testing to launch studies and answer specific questions in as little as two weeks—rather than the two or three months required for in-lab testing.

 The results

-By using UserZoom to go beyond in-lab testing, the digital practices team unlocked new costs and time efficiencies, and accelerated the UX research lifecycle to deliver consistent, impressive UX improvements.
+Going beyond in-lab testing, the digital practices team unlocked new costs and time efficiencies via UserTesting.
+It accelerated the UX research lifecycle to deliver consistent, impressive UX improvements.

 For example, in one case, the team developed and tested a prototype that resulted in an 85% success rate with new registrants—a stark contrast from the 60% drop-off range they saw on the old site.